wildabeast/appmaker/readme.md

 for making content.
 You could build a blogging tool, a drawing tool, an image editing tool, a vector tool, or something completely new.

-Once you're tool is working and useful, you can submit it to the core of NudgePad as a pull request.
-You could go from idea to tool to having your pull request accepted and deployed to all NudgePad servers in less than 24 hours!
+Once your tool is working and useful, you can submit it to the core of NudgePad as a pull request.
+You could go from idea to tool to having your pull request accepted and deployed to all NudgePad servers in less than 24 hours.
 There is no "Tool Store" in NudgePad.
 The entire NudgePad community has access to all tools pulled into core at all times.
 Our goal is quality Tools, not quantity, and a very fast and consistent experience for our community.
+We also want to enable collaboration, and have developers and designers work together to build better tools for the community.

 Creating a Tool
 ---------------